 How Much at Risk of Relapse Am I?

-If you feel like there’s a severe chance you might relapse if exposed to any triggers or temptation, a PHP might be more suitable for you.
+If you feel like there’s a severe chance you might relapse if exposed to any triggers or temptation, a PHP might be more suitable for you for relapse prevention.

 Are My Cravings Under Control?

-Cravings are a reality for anyone with a substance use disorder, no matter how long they’ve been in recovery.
-If you feel like you struggle to control them, you might need a PHP.
+Cravings are a reality for anyone with a substance abuse disorder, no matter how long they’ve been in recovery.
+If you feel like you struggle to control them, you might need a PHP program.
 That said, in an IOP, you get daily support and advice to help push you through.

 Get Help With a Substance Use Disorder Today